Farne Lighthouse: Present day

 The tower is 13 m tall with a range for the light of 8 nmi.
 Farne Island Lighthouse was sold on 6 June 2005 to the National Trust for £132,000; nevertheless it remains an operational lighthouse, with relevant areas of the building having been leased back to Trinity House for a peppercorn rent.
-In 2022 permission was given for the lamp to be replaced with an LED arrangement, which will continue to function within the original lens.
+In 2022 permission was given for the lamp to be replaced with an LED light source, designed to function within the original lens; this upgrade was completed in March 2022.